Louisreed/wordpress-custom-favicon/README.md

 **Where can I find the favicon on the front-end of the site?**

 The favicon will be displayed in the browser's address bar and in the browser's tab.
-It may also be
+It may also be displayed on the site's bookmark or as an icon on the homescreen of a mobile device, depending on the browser and device.

+**Can I use any image as the favicon?**

+You can use any image as the favicon, but it is recommended to use an image with a square aspect ratio and dimensions of at least 512x512 pixels.
+It is also recommended to use a file format that is supported by all major browsers, such as .ico or .png.

+## Changelog

+**1.0**

+-Initial release.

+## Credits
+Custom Favicon was developed by John Doe.

+## License
+Custom Favicon is licensed under the GPLv2 or later.